adrianyorke/forbiddenplanet/README.md

 ## 2. Preparation
 ### 2.1 Installation of Python and pip
 #### Python 2 vs Python 3
-Which version?
+Which version of Python should I use?
 Check the [wiki](https://wiki.python.org/moin/Python2orPython3) from python.org.
-Quite simply, you should use Python 3 going forward.
+Quite simply, you should be using Python 3 going forward.
+Any existing Python 2 code should be converted to Python 3 as soon as possible which might take some time for large projects.
-Python 2 is End of Life and the final release will be April 2020 and after that date will receive no further official report.
+Python 2 is becoming "End of Life" and the final release will be April 2020.
+After that date Python 2 will receive no further official support and you should expect the community to gradually drop support for Python 2.
 #### Check which versions of Python and pip (The Python Package Installer) are installed:
 `$ python3 --version`\
 `$ pip3 --version`